Azure/gitops-connector/README.md

       triggers:
         - sync-operation-status
 ```
-OR if u want to trigger for specific argo app, instead of `subscriptions` in `argocd-notifications-cm` add annotation in argo Application manifest
+OR if you want to trigger for specific argo app, instead of `subscriptions` in `argocd-notifications-cm` add annotation in argo Application manifest

 ```
 apiVersion: argoproj.io/v1alpha1